culturing/poems/Poems/Valediction to Images.md

 Shatter.
 There are empty places
 &nbsp;&nbsp;&nbsp;&nbsp;Deep within my heart.

-Come instead, you hidden song,
+Come again, you hidden song,
 You dying fall withholding all,
 And I will hear you long,
 For I can hear you call